Skiing is a great activity that, while fun, can cost quite a bit of money. Anyone who truly loves the sport knows how expensive it can be.

 While the exact amount can vary from region to region, the following sections will look at how much it costs to go skiing.

-With all of the above factors added together, we can make an estimate of how much it costs to go skiing.
+With all of the factors added together (see the breakdown below), we can make an estimate of how much it costs to go skiing.
 Let’s take a simple approach.